tvisham/Gymnasium-Rental-Website/README.md

 - Venue information page

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.